traefik/traefik/docs/content/migration/v2-to-v3.md

 ## Content-Type Auto-Detection

-In v3, the `Content-Type` header is not auto-detected anymore if it has not been set by the backend.
+In v3, the `Content-Type` header is not auto-detected anymore when it is not set by the backend.
-You can use the `ContentType` middleware if you want to enable the auto-detection.
+One should use the `ContentType` middleware to enable the `Content-Type` header value auto-detection.